mangomizer/osu-wiki/news/2021-09-30-mwc7k-2022-staff-and-mapper-applications.md

 ---
 layout: post
-title: "osu!mania 7K World Cup 2022: Staff and Mapper Applications"
+title: "osu!mania 7K World Cup 2022: Referee and Commentator Applications"
-date: 2021-09-14 12:00:00 +0000
+date: 2021-09-30 12:00:00 +0000
 ---

-Happy new year from the osu!
-World Cup team!
-Applications for staffing positions in the osu!taiko World Cup 2021 have opened up, along with a few general announcements regarding the other gamemodes - read on to find out more!
+That's right everyone, the osu!mania 7K World Cup is back! pplications for staffing positions in the osu!taiko World Cup 2021 have opened up, along with a few general announcements regarding the other gamemodes - read on to find out more!

 ![](/wiki/shared/news/banners/XX_2022.jpg)